mpc-msri/EzPC/README.md

 For setup instructions, please refer to each of the components' readme.
 We plan to release a docker version of the system as well which will make the system easier to setup.

+## Wiki
+Wiki section of this repository provides coding practices and examples to get started with EzPC.

+## Issues/Bugs
 For bugs and support, please create an issue on the issues page.